Hurricane Fiona Ravages Puerto Rico

 It took nearly a full year to restore electric power to all parts of the island

-Accessing clean water has been difficult, increasing the risk of disease
+Accessing clean water was difficult, increasing the risk of disease

 Health facilities and other critical infrastructure suffered severe damage

-Primary healthcare became harder to access in the aftermath of the hurricanes, as many people shifted to addressing survival needs over chronic conditions.
-International Medical Corps addressed this gap by partnering with five federally-qualified health centers in Puerto Rico to increase community outreach in hard-to-reach areas.
-In total, we deployed 20 volunteer doctors and nurses in 6 teams to support mobile medical centers across the island, providing consultations for 955 patients in 46 municipalities/barrios.
-This support also helped give local health workers a break, many of whom had been responding nonstop since the storms hit.
+Primary healthcare became harder to access in the aftermath of the hurricanes, as demand for urgent care spiked, crowding out time for treatment of more routine chronic conditions.
+International Medical Corps addressed this gap by partnering with five federally qualified health centers in Puerto Rico to increase community outreach in remote areas.
+In total, we deployed 20 volunteer doctors and nurses in six teams to support mobile medical centers across the island, providing consultations for nearly 1,000 patients in 46 municipalities, known as barrios.
+This support also helped give local health workers—many of whom had been responding nonstop since the storms hit—a break.

-Without electricity, Puerto Rico’s residents cannot pump water into their homes for cooking, bathing or flushing the toilet.
-While water services have been restored for most, there remain significant health concerns due to a lack of reliable drinking water in several municipalities.
-International Medical Corps has provided water bladders with a 500-gallon storage capacity to 6 health facilities to help increase access to potable water.
-We have also distributed 14,791 hygiene kits, as well as wound care kits, solar lights and other supplies to help families stay healthy in the aftermath of the hurricane.
+Without electricity, Puerto Rico’s residents were unable to pump water into their homes for cooking, bathing or toilet flushing.
+Though water services have largely been restored, significant health concerns remain due to a lack of reliable drinking water in several municipalities.
+International Medical Corps has provided 500-gallon capacity water bladders to six health facilities to help increase access to potable water.
+We also have distributed nearly 15,000 hygiene kits, as well as wound-care kits, solar lights and other supplies, to help families stay healthy in the aftermath of natural disasters.

-Hurricane Irma was recorded as the 11th most intense hurricane in the Atlantic basin, maintaining maximum intensity for 37 hours and hitting the Caribbean the week of September 5th.
-Hurricane Maria followed less than two weeks later, traveling over Dominica on September 18th as a Category 5 storm, and later over Puerto Rico on September 20th.Read more about our response
+When it struck, Hurricane Irma was recorded as the 11th most intense hurricane in the Atlantic basin, maintaining maximum intensity for 37 hours during the week of September 5.
+Hurricane Maria followed less than two weeks later, traveling over Dominica on September 18 as a Category 5 storm, and later over Puerto Rico on September 20.Read more about our response